JoinCODED/WS-React-M6-Mobx-Complex-Data/03_Restructure_Data/01_Get_Cookie_By_ID.md

-For the data ato be coming from one place only, we will fix the backend so that it sends a list of IDs only.
+For the data to be coming from one place only, we will fix the backend so that it sends a list of IDs only.

 1. Go to `bakeryList` function in `bakeryController`, and change the `Cookie` attributes so that only the `id` is sent.